Skip to main content

 Music and Performing Arts Professions

-Emerging Models and Markets for Music (EM3), the title of the graduate course Sam designed and teaches at NYU, covers hybrid business models for music, and the music markets of Brazil and Latin America; South East Asia including South Korea, Japan, and China; India; and Pan-Africa including Nigeria, South Africa and MENA.
-In the undergraduate Music Business Program, Sam teaches International Music Marketplace, and Interactive, Internet, and Mobile Music, which surveys various digital and networked distribution and fan engagement models.
-In addition to EM3 — also offered as a January intensive course in Rio de Janeiro every other year — he co-teaches the graduate class Environment of the Music Industry, and supervises the Masters' students capstone Colloquy projects.
+Emerging Models and Markets for Music (EM3), the graduate course Sam designed and teaches at NYU, covers hybrid business models for music, and the markets of Brazil and Latin America; South East Asia including South Korea, Japan, and China; India and the Desi diaspora; and Pan-Africa including Nigeria, South Africa and MENA.
+In the undergraduate Music Business Program, Sam teaches International Music Marketplace, and Interactive, Internet, and Mobile Music, which surveys various digital and networked distribution and fandom models.
+In addition to EM3 — also offered as a January intensive course in Rio de Janeiro every other year — he teaches the graduate research class Environment of the Music Industry, and supervises the Masters' students capstone Colloquy thesis projects.
 Sam joined the Music Business faculty in 2008, and was awarded the MPAP department's Teacher Of The Year in 2009.
+He was appointed Program Director in Fall 2025.

 Sam is a drummer and segundo surdo section leader in Brazilian bateria Samba New York!, and performs with the group regularly.
-He is also a former hiphop/scratch DJ, and remains an expert-level Guitar Hero on Xbox.
+He is also a former hiphop/scratch DJ, and to this day remains an expert-level Guitar Hero on Xbox.

 Selected Publications